susmitha-crg/Secure_Voting_System_Through_Face_Recognition/README.md

 be added by administrator.
 So voter can cast their vote by selecting any one of them.
 8. As soon as voter will give vote then voter is not allowed to vote more than once. so we can say that a voter can give only one vote.

+## License
+All of the creative works by HTML Codex (https://htmlcodex.com) are licensed under a Creative Commons Attribution 4.0 International License (https://creativecommons.org/licenses/by/4.0).

+Legal Attribution
+HTML Codex creates and publishes free HTML website templates, landing page templates, email templates, and snippets.
+When you download or use our creative works, it will attribute the following conditions.

+You are not allowed

+  -  You are not allowed to remove the author’s credit link/backlink.
+  -  You are not allowed to sell, resale, rent, lease, license, or sub-license.
+  -  You are not allowed to upload on your template websites or template collection websites or any other third party websites without our permission.

+You are allowed

+  - You are allowed to use for personal and commercial purposes.
+  - You are allowed to modify/customize however you like.
+  - You are allowed to convert/port for use for any CMS.
+  - You are allowed to share/distribute under the HTML Codex brand name.